 Torun is one of the oldest Polish cities, and its history is related to the history of the Teutonic Order in Poland.
-However, today among the top things to see in Torun there are little that relate to those times.
+However, today among the top things to do in Torun there are few that relate to those times.
 This is due to Mikolaj Kopernik, the most famous Polish Astronomer, who was born in Torun in 1473.

 During the Second World War, there were almost no fights inside the city, which saved the Old Town from destruction.

 Below you’ll find a list of top things to do in Torun, but if you decide to come here, consider also making a day trip to Bydgoszcz.

 Nicolaus Copernicus (Mikolaj Kopernik) house

 Famous Polish astronomer, Nicolaus Copernicus was born in one of the two buildings that belonged to his family.
 Now, both host a very modern museum dedicated to his legacy, and also present how people lived here in the medieval ages.
 The entrance fee is 15 PLN (free entrance on Wednesday) and 15 PLN more if you wish to watch a 4D film (an earlier arrangement might be needed for the English version).
 In the museum, audio guides in English and German are available.